benyaminsh/send-visit-for-website/README.md

 # SeenWeb
-#ba in app mishe bray site bazdid zad ba proxy https :)
+#send visit to website with proxy https :)